GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 \ **Instruction Timing for RDNA**

-On RDNA GPUs, Instruction Timing can include certain instructions with a hit count of 0.
+On RDNA GPUs, instruction timing can include certain instructions with a hit count of 0.
 Usually this will be an instruction called *s_code_end* and may also be present after the shader's *s_endpgm* instruction.
 This is expected since this is an instruction added by the compiler to allow for instruction prefetching or for padding purposes.
 The hardware does not execute this instruction.

 Such instructions may also be present in the ISA view in the Pipeline state pane.

-\ **Note**

-Instruction timing data is currently unavailable for OpenCL.